poleaxe0224/STRAIN-Game-Design-Document/README.md

 ## III.
 Core Mechanic: The STRAIN Gauge

 This is your lifeline, replacing the traditional HP bar.
-**UI Design**: A dynamic EKG-style monitor stretching across the top of the screen.
+**UI Design**: A dynamic EKG-style monitor stretching across the top of the screen (Refer to Concept Art).

 ### A. Rules of Strain
 * **Passive Accumulation**: Increases slowly over time (viral corruption).